 Leases -In February 2016, the Financial Accounting Standard Board, or "FASB", issued Accounting Standards Update, or "ASU", No. 2016-02, Leases (ASC 842).
 This standard amends various aspects of existing accounting guidance for leases, including the recognition of a right-of-use (ROU) asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 The Company adopted ASU 2016-02 and its related amendments, on January 1, 2019 and elected the optional transition method and the package of practical expedients on adoption.
-Accordingly, the prior period comparative information has not been restated and continues to be reported under the accounting guidance in effect for those periods, including the disclosure requirements.
+Accordingly, the prior period comparative information has not been restated and continues to be reported under the accounting guidance in effect for those periods (ASC 840), including the disclosure requirements.
 The most significant impact of the adoption of ASC 842 was the recognition of ROU assets and lease liabilities for operating leases on the Company's consolidated balance sheet.
 On adoption, the Company recognized operating liabilities associated with leases of \$30.1 million and corresponding ROU assets of \$29.1 million, based on the present value of the remaining minimum rental payments under current leasing standards for existing operating leases.
 See Note 9 - Leases for further discussion.
-The Company's accounting for finance leases (previously referred to as capital leases prior to the adoption of ASC 842) remained substantially unchanged.
-The standard had no impact on the Company's consolidated net income or cash flows.
+The Company's consolidated net income or cash flows.